2026-05-26 13:28:18 | EST

-Hormuz Disruption India Oil Shift - follows ongoing US stock market trends, trading momentum, and investor sentiment.
+Hormuz Disruption India Oil Shift - earnings season, guidance updates, and market reactions.
 India is reportedly turning to Latin American and African crude oil suppliers after a disruption in the Strait of Hormuz threatened shipments from the Middle East.
 The move reflects the country’s efforts to secure energy supplies and diversify its import sources, according to market sources and industry observers.

 Live News